 By adopting both event-based charging and session-based charging, the OCS establishes a rational basis for service convergence.
 This satisfies the charging requirements of voice, data, and various levels of systems and applications.
 The system used for charging electric vehicles is evolving from the traditional postpaid BOSS or prepaid “IN” to a more sophisticated convergent billing structure.
 The foundation of this process is the OCS rating engine, supported by reference points to aid in rating engine deployment and meet the demands of new service development.

 The crucial role of the convergent billing system lies in its ability to effectively organize and coordinate data, which ultimately results in the establishment of the most extensive customer database.
 The OCS utilizes effective methods for arranging billing information for each customer and service, as it plays a crucial role in managing the intricate data streams associated with online charging data.
-Multiple charging options exist such as real-time charging for both postpaid and prepaid services as well as prepaid service charging, and these can be utilized in various combinations.
+Multiple charging options exist, such as real-time charging for both postpaid and prepaid services as well as prepaid service charging, and these can be utilized in various combinations.

 Online charging (based on the Ro and CAP interfaces) and offline charging (based on the Rf interface) describe the interaction between NEs and charging systems.
 Postpaid and prepaid indicate the interaction between account balance and user payment.
 As a result, user experience-based concepts—i.e., prepaid, postpaid, near real-time, and real-time—can be seamlessly mirrored to network-based concepts such as online and offline charging.
-Flexible maintenance and configuration through a web-based portal and support for multiple interfaces to external systems such as CRM, billing, etc. The bill-based, postpaid BOSS and the independent prepaid IN charging systems are evolving into a convergent billing syste
+Flexible maintenance and configuration through a web-based portal and support for multiple interfaces to external systems such as CRM, billing, etc. The bill-based, postpaid BOSS and independent prepaid IN charging systems are evolving into a convergent billing system

 CS

 The OCS can develop by expanding itself in the context of account balance management.
-The OCS can also develop by integrating BOSS and IN, under which OCS serves as a core for them both.
+The OCS can also develop by integrating BOSS and IN, under which the OCS serves as a core for them both.
 These define shortcuts for the development of a convergent billing system.
 Data organized in this mode in the convergent billing system provides enhanced support for various customer types and user-oriented services.

 Any Online Charging System with convergence should have the capability;